 The biggest thing you'd be giving up with this model is the front-facing Live View screen, which is handy for vloggers but may not be necessary if you're planning to mount the camera for interesting POV action shots.
 Although it doesn't shoot 5k video like the two GoPros mentioned above, it can still record 4k video up to 60 fps and 1080p up to 240 fps, and its stabilization feature still does a fantastic job smoothing out camera shake, albeit with a larger crop.
 Overall, if you don't need 5k video capability or a front-facing screen for vlogging, this is still a great GoPro that's a little easier on the wallet.

 GoPro cameras deliver when it comes to features and performance, but brand recognition also comes with a premium price to match.
-While there are alternatives that can save you some money or come with more accessories right off the bat, GoPro cameras stand out due to their typically higher-quality video, greater photo capability, and impressive video stabilization.
+While there are alternatives that can save you some money or come with more accessories right off the bat, GoPro cameras stand out due to their typically higher-quality video, exceptional build quality, and impressive video stabilization.

 GoPro originated the action camera, and the brand reliably delivers features like impressive video stabilization and fantastic build quality.
-While the video quality still leaves something to be desired, especially in low light, you can't really go wrong with a GoPro if you're looking for a high-quality action camera.
+While there's still room for improvement in video quality, especially in low light, you really can't go wrong with a GoPro if you're looking for a high-quality action camera.